-Health and Safety Policy Spring 2023-2024
+Health and Safety Policy

 Policy: Health & Safety

 Approved by: SNMAT Board of Directors

-Date: March 2023
+Date: March 2025

 Review cycle: Annual

-/ERSION CONTROL VERSION DATE AUTHOR CHANGES 2020 March 2020 SKP Inclusion of new academies on the flowchart 3.51 Vibration section has been abbreviated 3.52 Noise section has been abbreviated General corrections regarding spelling and grammar.
-2021 March 2021 Inclusion of new academies on the flowchart Addition of Estates Manager to the Organisation and Responsibilites at 2.4 Change Business Director to Estates Manager in section 3.22 Estates Manager to monitor effectiveness of H&S policy 3.55 2022 March 2022 JC 2.1 Amended frequency of H&S audit from 2 yearly to 3 yearly as per our H&S service contract.
+VERSION CONTROL VERSION DATE AUTHOR CHANGES 2020 March 2020 SKP Inclusion of new academies on the flowchart 3.51 Vibration section has been abbreviated 3.52 Noise section has been abbreviated General corrections regarding spelling and grammar.
+2021 March 2021 Inclusion of new academies on the flowchart Addition of Estates Manager to the Organisation and Responsibilities at 2.4 Change Business Director to Estates Manager in section 3.22 Estates Manager to monitor effectiveness of H&S policy 3.55 2022 March 2022 JC 2.1 Amended frequency of H&S audit from 2 yearly to 3 yearly as per our H&S service contract.
 Inclusion of new academies on the flowchart and updated St Swithuns to IEB from LGB 3.1 Updated with new risk assessment template F45-1 replacing the SR12.
-2023 March 2023 JC 3.22 Amended this section to reflect the discontinuation of wellworker and OSHENS and the move to F-45 accident reporting forms.
+2023 March 2023 JC 3.22 Amended this section to reflect the discontinuation of Wellworker and OSHENS and the move to F-45 accident reporting forms.
+2024 March 2024 JC Updated governing body/IEB status on the list of SNMAT partner academies.
+3.22-updated link for saving F-45 forms 2025 February 2025 1C Updated TSCA from LGB to IEB on academies list.
+Updated HAG from IEB to LGB on academies list.